 Long first cousins.
 Short second cousins.

-Long hot aunts.
+Long hot aunts (by marriage).
 Short creepy uncles.

 Long menthol smoking great grandpas.
 Short tofurky eating second wives.